 Digital advertising is also subject to government regulation which may impact our ability to collect and use data.
 As the collection and use of data for digital advertising has received ongoing media attention over the past several years, some government regulators, such as the FTC, and privacy advocates have raised significant concerns around observed data.
-There has been an array of 'do-not-track' efforts, suggestions and technologies introduced to address these concerns and individuals are increasingly aware of these options.
-For example, the EU and the UK, regulators are increasingly focusing on compliance with requirements related to the behavioral, interest-based, or tailored advertising ecosystem.
+There has been an array of 'do-not-track' efforts, suggestions and technologies introduced to address these concerns, and individuals are increasingly aware of these options.
+For example, EU and UK regulators are increasingly focusing on compliance with requirements related to the behavioral, interest-based, or tailored advertising ecosystem.
 It is anticipated that the ePrivacy Regulation and national implementing laws will replace the current national laws implementing the ePrivacy Directive.
 Compliance with these laws may require us to make significant operational changes, limit the effectiveness of our activities, divert the attention of our technology personnel, adversely affect our margins, and subject us to liabilities.
 Outside of Europe, other laws further regulate behavioral, interest-based, or tailored advertising, making certain online advertising activities more difficult and subject to additional scrutiny.
-For example, the CCPA grants California residents the right to opt-out of a company's sharing of personal data for advertising purposes in exchange for money or other valuable consideration.
-However, the regulatory and self-regulatory landscape is inherently uncertain, and there is no consensus definition of tracking, nor agreement on what would be covered by 'do-not-track' functionality.
-There is activity by the major internet browsers to default set on 'do-not-track' functionality, including by Safari and Firefox.
-It is not clear if other internet browsers will follow.
+For example, the CCPA grants California residents the right to opt-out of a company's sharing of personal data for advertising purposes in exchange for money or other valuable consideration and requires covered companies to treat signals from any user-enabled global privacy control the same as a request to opt out of the sale or sharing of personal information.
+However, the regulatory and self-regulatory landscape remains inherently uncertain, and there is no consensus definition of tracking, nor agreement on what would be covered by 'do-not-track' or similar functionalities.
+There is activity by the major internet browsers to default turn on 'do-not-track' functionality, including by Safari and Firefox.
+It is not clear if other internet brows